-St. John’s wort is the most widely studied natural treatment for depression.
-(1)
+St. John’s wort is one of the most popular natural treatments for depression.

-Billions of dollars of St. John’s wort supplements are sold every year making it relatively mainstream for an alternative remedy.
+Worldwide, billions of dollars of St. John’s wort supplements are sold every year, making it relatively mainstream for an alternative remedy.

 But this popular herb is not without controversy.

-In some parts of the world, it’s thought to be so potent that it’s available only by prescription.
+In some countries, it’s thought to be so potent that it’s available only by prescription.

 What Is St. John’s Wort?

-Hypericum literally means “about spirits” as this plant was believed to contain magical properties that could ward off evil spirits.
-(2)
+In Greek, Hypericum means “over an apparition” as this plant was believed to contain magical properties that could ward off evil spirits.

 It has a 2,000-year-old history as a natural remedy and was mentioned in the works of Hippocrates and Pliny.